 Garages and permanent outbuildings

 Repair category -

-Notes NOT APPLICABLE
+Notes N/A

 Outside areas and boundaries

 Repair category 1

-Notes The boundaries appear reasonably well defined and are in adequate condition.
+Notes The garden ground was found to be in good order.
+The boundaries appear reasonably well defined and are in adequate condition.
 Regular maintenance will be required.
 You should verify with your conveyancer the extent of the boundaries attaching to the property.
-Mature trees will require professional maintenance.
+The masonry boundary wall to the front elevation will require maintenance.